redis/redis-doc/topics/streams-intro.md

             2) "apple"
 ```

 **XREADGROUP** replies are just like **XREAD** replies.
-Note however the `GROUP <group-name> <consumer-name>` provided above, it states that I want to read from the stream using the consumer group `mygroup` and I'm the consumer `Alice`.
-Every time a consumer performs an operation with a consumer group, it must specify its name uniquely identifying this consumer inside the group.
+Note however the `GROUP <group-name> <consumer-name>` provided above.
+It states that I want to read from the stream using the consumer group `mygroup` and I'm the consumer `Alice`.
+Every time a consumer performs an operation with a consumer group, it must specify its name, uniquely identifying this consumer inside the group.

 There is another very important detail in the command line above, after the mandatory **STREAMS** option the ID requested for the key `mystream` is the special ID `>`.
 This special ID is only valid in the context of consumer groups, and it means: **messages never delivered to other consumers so far**.

-This is almost always what you want, however it is also possible to specify a real ID, such as `0` or any other valid ID, in this case however what happens is that we request to **XREADGROUP** to just provide us with the **history of pending messages**, and in such case, will never see new messages in the group.
+This is almost always what you want, however it is also possible to specify a real ID, such as `0` or any other valid ID, in this case, however, what happens is that we request from **XREADGROUP** to just provide us with the **history of pending messages**, and in such case, will never see new messages in the group.
 So basically **XREADGROUP** has the following behavior based on the ID we specify:

-* If the ID is the special ID `>` then the command will return only new messages never delivered to other consumers so far, and as a side effect, will update the consumer group *last ID*.
+* If the ID is the special ID `>` then the command will return only new messages never delivered to other consumers so far, and as a side effect, will update the consumer group's *last ID*.
 * If the ID is any other valid numerical ID, then the command will let us access our *history of pending messages*.
 That is, the set of messages that were delivered to this specified consumer (identified by the provided name), and never acknowledged so far with **XACK**.

 We can test this behavior immediately specifying an ID of 0, without any **COUNT** option: we'll just see the only pending message, that is, the one about apples: